shapely/shapely/docs/manual.rst

 .. method:: object.hausdorff_distance(other)

   Returns the Hausdorff distance (``float``) to the `other` geometric object.
-  The Hausdorff distance is the furthest distance from any point on the first geometry to any point on the second geometry.
+  The Hausdorff distance between two geometries is the furthest distance that a point on either geometry can be from the nearest point to it on the other geometry.

   `New in Shapely 1.6.0`